linguisticmind/fix-digits/README.md

             <a href='https://github.com/linguisticmind/fix-digits/releases/tag/v0.2.2'>0.2.2</a>
         </td>
         <td>
-            2024-06-27
+            2024-06-28
         </td>
         <td>
             <p>
                Fixed a bug that prevented renaming of identically numbered files.
-This currently does not work for reordering.
+This currently does not work when reordering (<code>-o, --reorder</code>).
+If such a reordering is attempted, an error message suggesting a workaround is shown: <code>Reordering identically numbered files is not supported.
+To work around this, split the file set into batches in which numbers do not repeat, and reorder each batch separately.</code>.
+Then the program exits.
             </p>
         </td>
     </tr>